In this post, you are going to learn about the most dangerous fenugreek side effects and how you can avoid them.

 However, some side effects are going to persist, namely the smell and the increase in hair growth.

-Soaked fenugreek seeds may cause less body odor, breast and nipple sensitivity, and urine smell, but at the same time, fenugreek benefits are going to be lessened a lot.
+Soaked fenugreek seeds may cause less body odour, breast and nipple sensitivity, and urine smell, but at the same time, fenugreek benefits are going to be lessened a lot.

 The main side effect of fenugreek sprouts is the smell.